axodotdev/cargo-dist/book/src/reference/config.md

 This setting determines which custom jobs to run after the "announce" phase.
 "Announce" is the final phase during which cargo-dist schedules any jobs, so any custom jobs specified here are guaranteed to run after everything else.

-# setting availabilities

-Throughout the above docs, different settings will have different rules for where they can be specified (root workspace config file or package config file), and how they'll be inherited.

-* global-only: this setting can only be set in the root workspace config
-* package-only: this setting can only be set in a a package config
-* package-local: this setting can be set in either, with the package overidding the workspace value if it provides one (and otherwise inheriting it).

-When you override a package-local setting, the workspace value will be discarded completely.
-So for instance if the workspace sets `features = ["feature1", "feature2"]` and a package sets `features = ["feature2", "feature3"]`, then that package will only get feature2 and feature3.

 # the `[workspace]` section